sallyom/scribectl/README.md

 ## Try Scribe in Kind

+For a convenient script to start a `kind cluster`, try this: [github.com/backube/scribe/hack/setup-kind-cluster.sh](https://github.com/backube/scribe/blob/master/hack/setup-kind-cluster.sh).
-To try out Scribe in a `kind cluster`, follow the steps in [scribe/hack/run-in-kind.sh](https://github.com/backube/scribe/blob/master/hack/run-in-kind.sh).
+To try out Scribe in a `kind cluster`, follow the steps here: [github.com/backube/scribe/hack/run-in-kind.sh](https://github.com/backube/scribe/blob/master/hack/run-in-kind.sh).

 ## To install Scribe in a Kubernetes or OpenShift cluster: